-- 1.3.a.
-Ability to apply knowledge of mathematics, natural and/or materials sciences, information technology and engineering to acquire comprehensive understanding of engineering principles. - 1.3.a.1.
+- 1.3.a.1.
 Engineering Principles refers to ideas, rules and concepts to be considered when solving an engineering problem.
 The set of principles may vary among engineering disciplines depending on the uniqueness of systems, problems, ethical issues, and problem-solving methods of the discipline. - 1.3.a.2.
-Attainment of comprehensive understanding of engineering principles is indicated by mastery of mathematics, basic sciences (such as physics, biology, chemistry) and information technology relevant to the discipline of the Program, and the ability to utilize the aforementioned knowledge. - 1.3.b.
-Ability to design components, systems, and/or processes to meet desired needs within realistic constraints in such aspects as law, economic, environment, social, politics, health and safety, sustainability as well as to recognize and/or utilize the potential of local and national resources with global perspective. - 1.3.b.1.
+Attainment of comprehensive understanding of engineering principles is indicated by mastery of mathematics, basic/natural sciences, and information technology relevant to the discipline of the Program, and the ability to utilize the aforementioned knowledge. - 1.3.b.1.
 The ability to design components, systems, and/or processes is the hallmark competence of engineering education.
-Design implies the ability to utilize multidimensional thinking with knowledge of global perspective to develop components, systems, and/or processes to achieve specific objectives.
-It is not limited to drawing a plan, but also refers to the synthesis of various academic disciplines and technologies to pursue practicable solutions to a problem that does not necessarily have one correct answer. - 1.3.b.2.
-Design also involves a process of optimization which considers multiple realistic constraints, such as law, economic, environment, social, politics, health and safety, and sustainability as well as utilization of the knowledge of culture, society and available resources. - 1.3.c.
-Ability to design and conduct laboratory and/or field experiments as well as to analyze and interpret data to strengthen the engineering judgment. - 1.3.c.1.
-This competence refers to the design and application of laboratory and/or field experiments within the broad context of engineering practice such as problem identification, testing of potential solution ideas, solution implementation plan, and other design-related activities. - 1.3.c.2.
-Experiments may include activities in physical laboratories, computer simulations, and field experiments.
+Design implies the ability to utilize multidimensional thinking with knowledge of global perspective to components, systems, develop and/or processes to achieve specific objectives.
+It is not limited to drawing a plan, but also refers to the synthesis of various academic disciplines and technologies to pursue practicable solutions to a problem that does not necessarily have one correct answer (complex problem). - 1.3.b.2.
+Design also involves a process of optimization which considers multiple realistic constraints, such as law, economic, environment, social, politics, health and safety, and sustainability as well as utilization of the knowledge of culture, society, and available resources. - 1.3.c.1.
+This competence refers to application of scientific methodologies in the design and application of laboratory and/or field experiments within the broad context of engineering practice such as problem identification, testing of potential solution ideas, solution implementation plan, and other design-related activities. - 1.3.c.2.
+Experiments may include activities in physical laboratories, computer simulations, and field experiments

-1.3.d.
-Ability to identify, formulate, analyze, and solve complex engineering problems.

-- 1.3.d.1.
-Engineering problem solving involves iterative activities incorporating the definition of the problem, development of solution alternatives, selection of best alternative, application of solution, evaluation and validation of solution against multiple problem constraints, and revision of solution. - 1.3.d.2.
-This competence should include the ability to: - utilize techniques and methods for performing engineering works comprising survey, data analysis, planning, design, operation and maintenance. - apply the engineering logical thinking for handling both of the design and troubleshooting context. - utilize creative/innovative thinking and knowledge creation/co-creation skills. - 1.3.e.
-Ability to apply methods, skills and modern engineering tools necessary for engineering practices - 1.3.e.1.
+- 1.3.d.
+Ability to identify, formulate, analyze, and solve complex engineering problems. - 1.3.d.1.
+Complex engineering problem solving involves iterative activities incorporating the definition of the problem, development of solution alternatives, selection of best alternative, application of solution, evaluation, and validation of solution against multiple problem constraints, and revision of solution. - 1.3.d.2.
+This competence includes the ability to: - acquire updated and relevant information and knowledge from research literature. - utilize techniques and methods for performing engineering works comprising survey, data analysis, planning, design, operation and maintenance. - apply the engineering logical thinking for handling both of the design and troubleshooting context. - utilize creative/innovative thinking and knowledge creation/co-creation skills. - 1.3.e.1.
 The Program shall have a clear definition of the methods, skills, and modern engineering tools appropriate for its level of study and engineering discipline, and how these are learnt throughout the curriculum.
-This definition shall include: - ability to select a method and tools with their strength and limitation characteristics for a given problem - ability to utilize and adjust the method and tools to suit specific problems - 1.3.f.
-Ability to communicate effectively in oral and written manners - 1.3.f.1.
-This competence indicates the need of active and effective communication skills; sociocultural perspective should be considered for the acceptability and workability of the implementation of engineering works. - 1.3.f.2.
-These oral and written communications should include the use of engineering standards. - 1.3.f.3.
+This definition include: - ability to select a method and tools with their strength and limitation characteristics for a given problem - ability to utilize and adjust the method and tools to suit specific problems - specific use of prediction and modelling tools in complex problem solving - 1.3.f.1.
+This competence indicates the need of active and effective communication skills; sociocultural perspective shall be considered for the acceptability and workability of the implementation of engineering works. - 1.3.f.2.
+These oral and written communications shall encompass complex engineering activities. - 1.3.f.3.
 The Program shall ensure that a measurable portion of the oral and/or written communications involve the use of internationally recognized languages.